-There are many ways to feed your cat… and every owner must make the best choices for their pet.
+There are many ways to feed your cat.
+Every owner must make the best choices for their pet.

 I’m confident YOU too can make homemade cat food for your feline friend!
-So, watch the video then read through the ingredients and instructions below.
+Read through the ingredients and instructions below.
 And, as always, don’t hesitate to contact a Pet Nutrition Coach at email@example.com or call 859-428-1000!

 – 4 hard boiled eggs including the shells-cooled (The shells provide calcium for your cat.
 You can crush them by hand, or put the entire hard boiled egg through your food processor to pulverize the shells.
 Without the shells, your cat will develop a calcium deficiency.
 If you choose not to use egg shells, then use 7 tablespoons of FidOcal supplement below.)